Neo-Hao/grokking-relational-database-design/chapter_02/README.md

 * Data insertion of string values was changed from `'...'` to `N'...'`: SQL Server requires the `N` prefix for string values, e.g., `N'Apple'`.
 SQL Server uses the UCS-2 encoding for string values, which is a subset of UTF-16.
 The `N` prefix tells SQL Server to use UTF-16 encoding for the string value.
 * `GETDATE()` was used instead of `CURRENT_TIMESTAMP`: SQL Server doesn't support `CURRENT_TIMESTAMP` function.

+If you are using SQLite database, you should refer to the SQL script contained in this folder and pay attention to the following differences that were made to make the script compatible with SQLite database:

+* `TEXT` was used instead of `VARCHAR`: `VARCHAR` is the same as `TEXT` and has no length limit in SQLite.
+* `TEXT` was used instead of `DECIMAL`: SQLite doesn't support `DECIMAL` data type. `REAL` is typically used instead of `DECIMAL` in SQLite when precision doesn't matter.
+When precision matters, `TEXT` is typically used in practice instead of `DECIMAL` in SQLite.
+* `TEXT` was used instead of `DATETIME`: SQLite doesn't support `DATETIME` data type. `TEXT` is typically used instead of `DATETIME` in SQLite.

 <!-- If you are using Oracle database, you should refer to the SQL script contained in this folder and pay attention to the following differences that were made to make the script compatible with Oracle database:

 * `VARCHAR2` was used instead of `TEXT`: Oracle database doesn't support `TEXT` data type.